Why Did We Choose Querétaro, Mexico?

 Tom did a lot of research to find the “perfect” place.
 Using Numbeo.com, he compared housing costs, crime, and various other factors between many Mexican cities against Orlando.
 Querétaro’s cost of living and low crime came out as a top contender.

 Besides the internet research, we also spent a good part of 2017 exploring different areas within the Colonial Highlands of Mexico.

 We instantly fell in love with Guanajuato as soon as we drove in.
 Situated in a valley between mountain peaks, it’s a city with plenty of walking streets.
 The old silver mine tunnels are used to move traffic around below the city and just outside the mountain range.
 This is an old university town, but real estate was very scarce.
 Most of the houses were passed down from family member to family member.
 A realtor showed us around a bit, but most of the houses available needed serious renovations.
 We would be playing the waiting game to find anything available, ready to live in and for a price we could afford.

 The nearest airport to Guanajuato was Leon, still a good 40 minutes away.
 Book Now and Save at Hotels.com

 San Miguel de Allende

-A favorite community among artists, San Miguel de Allende has been advertising to Americans since the 1950s.
-It was beautiful, had some great restaurants and a wonderful artisan market and galleries.
-Unfortunately, the American population, mostly from California where housing prices are astronomical, has raised the housing prices to an amount that was not affordable to us.
+A favorite community among artists and expats, San Miguel de Allende has been advertising to Americans since the 1950s.
+It was beautiful, had a fantastic restaurant scene and wonderful artisan markets and galleries.
+Unfortunately, the American population, mostly from California where real estate prices are astronomical, have raised the housing prices to an amount that was not affordable to us.

 Santiago de Querétaro